-Homemade bird seed wreaths aren’t just for the birds.
+A homemade bird seed wreath isn’t just for the birds.
 They are a simple and fun craft to do with kids of all ages!
 We are on our second year of making DIY bird seed feeders, and it’s quickly becoming a yearly tradition.
 I weeded through a bunch of bird seed feeder tutorials, tried a few new things this year, and I’m sharing all of the details with you below.
-These homemade bird seed feeders make a great no candy valentine, but they are also fun to make for your own yard!
+A homemade bird seed wreath make a great no candy gift for many occasions, but they are also fun to make for your own yard!

 - 3/4 cup all purpose flour